apache/fury/java/fory-format/README.md

-# Fury Row Format
+# Fory Row Format

-Fury row format is heavily inspired by spark tungsten row format, but with changes:
+Fory row format is heavily inspired by spark tungsten row format, but with changes:

 - Use arrow schema to describe meta.
 - The implementation support java/C++/python/etc..